AMIDST THE CLOUDS OF MANY WITNESSES – Dance with joy in your dream

 I chose the idea of the pillar from this thought.
 Any person who builds their faith upon the wisdom from heaven will only dance with joy in discovering the freedom promised.
 I know the truth in these words.
 “I love you and get great pleasure out of seeing you enjoy what I have given you to enjoy”, is a pillar of heaven.
-A father’s heart expressed the pillars of truth in affection for his offspring.
-Forgiveness, hope, mercy, kindness, protection, inspiration and life everlasting.
+A father’s heart expresses the pillars of truth in affection for his offspring.
+Forgiveness, hope, mercy, kindness, protection, inspiration, and life everlasting.

 This development went further into the beginning of life’s rich story.
 I wanted to tell you what I have discovered.
 The pleasure I received by taking time out to meditate on the life story unfolding left me with questions … Why?
-This leads me to discover another wonder of creation, awe and a deep expression of gratitude which welled up with love for God our Father.
+This leads me to discover another wonder of creation, awe, and a deep expression of gratitude that welled up with love for God our Father.
 I love Him without shame.
 When I see such amazing living creatures I can only honor Him more for such wonder.
 It is true.